couds/react-bulma-components/documentation/docs/getting-started/2-basic-usage.md

 );
 ```

-This code will generate this
+This code will generate this:

 <Button rounded color="primary">My Bulma button</Button>